 In 1999, The Cult returned with a heralded, sold-out seven-night stand at the House of Blues on Hollywood’s Sunset Strip, renamed the “House of Cult” for the run.
 A new record contract with Lava/Atlantic Records quickly followed.
 However, no one could have predicted what was about to take place in America, much less the music industry, when 9/11 happened.
 Although the band’s sixth studio album, Beyond Good and Evil, proved to be prophetic with songs such as “War” and “Ashes and Ghosts,” the Time Warner/AOL merger essentially left the band without a functioning label.
 Recalls Astbury, “When we arrived in New York City about a month after 9/11 for a gig at Madison Square Garden with Aerosmith, the mood was subdued, it was heartbreaking.”

-Astbury collaborated with the British band U.N.K.L.E. in 2007 for their album War Stories.
-That same year, The Cult launched the “Return To Wild Tour,” signed a new deal and in 2007, released Born Into This, produced by lauded British producer Youth, and acclaimed by fans and critics.
+In 2007 The Cult launched the “Return To Wild Tour,” signed a new deal and in 2007, released Born Into This, produced by lauded British producer Youth, and acclaimed by fans and critics.
 The UK’s Mojo called it “a wholehearted, utopian and irrefutably exciting record.”

-In 2011, The Cult – Astbury, Duffy, drummer John Tempesta and bassist Chris Wyse – recorded Choice of Weapon, the band’s first new studio album in five years, set for a May 22, 2012 release date on Cooking Vinyl Records.
+In 2011, The Cult – Astbury, Duffy, drummer John Tempesta and bassist Chris Wyse – recorded Choice of Weapon, the band’s first new studio album in five years, and was released on May 22, 2012 on Cooking Vinyl Records.
 Long-time Cult collaborator and producer Bob Rock put the finishing touches on the foundations that were laid by producer Chris Goss.
 The album’s 10 tracks, reveal the band at its rawest and most visceral, encapsulating cinematic visions and themes of love, revolt and redemption.